 - Innocuous substances such as caffeine, nicotine or aspirin.

-1.2.
-Walk and turn (WAT)
+Walk and Turn (WAT)

-Driving is itself a complex divided attention task.
-Drivers must simultaneously steer and accelerate or brake, while at the same time reacting to a constantly changing environment.
-Alcohol and drugs reduce a person’s ability to divide their attention between tasks.
-The walk and turn test looks for an inability to do this by having you try to perform two tasks at once: walking heel-to-toe and counting.
+Alcohol and drugs reduce the ability to divide attention between tasks.
+The “Walk and Turn (WAT) test” looks for your inability to do this by having you try to perform two tasks at once: Walking heel-to-toe and counting.

 The Walk and Turn test is interpreted in a standardized manner – that is, the same way every time.
-The officer will look for eight clues that might indicate you are intoxicated:
+The officer will look for eight “clues” that might indicate you are intoxicated:

 - You start too soon,